National Renaissance Party (United States): International Relations

 Among the stranger aspects of the party, they maintained an Overseas Office, which was headed by a man, who claimed to be half-French and half-Apache, who had previously attended the CPUSA-run Jefferson School of Social Science, by the name of Manny Truhill.

 They would support the Socialist Reich Party for supporting Communism against Jews.

 NRP maintained contacts with Pekka Siitoin whose groups likewise blended satanism and Nazism.
 Siitoin's Patriotic Popular Front published NRP's material in Finnish, and Siitoin appeared in NRP's publications.

-The National Renaissance
+National Renaissance Bulletin

-The NRP published a journal, The National Renaissance, which, unlike its political activities in New York City, was widely influential in far-right circles.
+The NRP published a journal, National Renaissance Bulletin, which, unlike its political activities in New York City, was widely influential in far-right circles.
 In the early 1950s, H. Keith Thompson and Frederick Weiss subsidized a larger-than-usual print run of an issue of the magazine containing an essay by Francis Parker Yockey entitled What is Behind the Hanging of the Eleven Jews in Prague? on the Prague show trials of Rudolf Slánský and ten other Jewish members of the Communist Party of Czechoslovakia, which Yockey had attended.
 Eustace Mullins, who Martin A. Lee called "the NRP's self-proclaimed expert on the U.S. Federal Reserve," published his notorious article Adolf Hitler: An Appreciation in the journal as well.